 Making dhokla premix

 - In a pan, add rice and dal and roast for 2 minutes.
-Cooldown mixture and add grind it into a coarse powder.
+Cool down the mixture and add grind it into coarse powder.

-- Now add the mixture into a container, also add semolina, salt, sugar, and hing.
+- Now add mixture into container, also add semolina, salt, sugar and hing.
 Mix well.

 - Dhokla premix is ready.
-Store it in airtight container up to 6 month or more into the refrigerator.
+Store it into airtight container upto 6 month or more into refrigerator.

 Making instant white dhokla

-- In a mixing bowl, add dhokla flour, curd, and water.
-Mix well and make a smooth and flowing batter.
+- In a mixing bowl, add dhokla flour, curd and water.
+Mix well and make smooth and flowing batter.

 - Whisk batter with hand for 3-4 minutes and rest batter for 25-30 minutes.

-- Meanwhile, add water into the pan.
+- Meanwhile, add water into pan.
 Cover and steam for 5 minutes.

 - Add eno fruit salt & mix in one direction.

-- Grease dhokla plate with oil & pour the mixture into plate.
+- Grease dhokla plate with oil & pour the mixture in plate.

 - Sprinkle red chilli powder and black pepper powder over the mixture.